a4refillpad/Xiaomi/README.md

 Xiaomi Zigbee Outlet
 <p align="center">
-  <b>We personally do not recommend the outlets as they appear to make my system less stable.
-However, other people do not seem to report this.<b>
+  <b>We personally do not recommend the outlets as they appear to make SmartThings less stable.<b>
   <img src="/images/outlet.jpg" width="200"/>
 </p>